 Again, a misnomer!

-Logical layouts are designed in general with a particular form factor and a physical layout within it in mind; for the specific arrangement of alphanumeric symbols for a given language, the latter is especially important.
+In general, logical layouts are designed with a particular form factor and a physical layout within it in mind; for the specific arrangement of alphanumeric symbols for a given language, the latter is especially important.
 The English (USA) national layout was designed (or, more precisely, codified from extant practice) assuming it would be used with a long left Shift, and with either a vertical or a horizontal Enter; because of this, both the ANSI and the ANSISO physical layouts are a good fit.

 On the other hand, the logical layouts for most European languages were outright designed with the ISO physical layout in mind, mainly because the allure of a much needed additional alphanumeric key (between the short left Shift and [what most of the time is] Z) was too strong to pass up; not much tought, if any, was given to the possibility of using those logical layouts on ISANSI keyboards (or, for that matter, in an entirely different form factor that would add even more keys to be dedicated as “alphas”).
 The results vary; some, like the German national layout, don’t really suffer with such a change, but others, like the Spanish (Latin America) supranational layout are pretty uncomfortable to use on an ISANSI keyboard and are best served by an ISO keyboard (of course, using either of those national layouts on an ANSISO or an ANSI keyboard is unfeasible).
 To wit:

 75% form factor, ISANSI physical layout, Spanish (Latin America) national layout.